Respiratory Care Sciences

 The Respiratory Care program is accredited by The Commission on Accreditation for Respiratory Care (CoARC).
 Successful graduates of the program receive a B.S. degree in Cardio-Respiratory Care Sciences and are eligible to take the National Board Examinations.

 Graduates of the program are qualified to be respiratory therapists and able to work in a variety of settings.
-Accredited by The Commission on Accreditation for Respiratory Care (CoARC).
 You may also wish to view Programmatic Outcomes Data.

 Request Additional Information

-Applications for the Respiratory Care Program will be available January 6, 2014.
+Applications for the fall 2016 cohort of the Cardio-Respiratory Care Program will be available in January 2016.
 Courses in the major begin each fall semester.
 For more information, you may contact us at:

 Tennessee State University